TezBaydu/Milestone-project-4-GraphicDesign/README.md

 - Superuser / admin creation
     * code to create an admin / superuser: "python3 manage.py createsuperuser" and then supplying a username, email address and a password
+    * Admin access allows view of all django admin sites, emails, groups, orders, scoial accounts, etc .... in effect all apps imported from [django allauth documentation](https://django-allauth.readthedocs.io/en/latest/installation.html)

+- Application Templates
+    * These can be installed via Settings.py to bring in various templates created in Django.
+    * This project uses user authenticaiton and model backend uploads for superusers.

+- Django allauth
+    * Install command: pip3 install django-allauth
+    * provides apps for allowing user logins either directly or via social media sites for this project.
+It can also allow for easier payment, e.g. apple or google pay to make user experience smoother. ---- check this has been done in time for project submission, otherwise caveat this has been installed but not utilised for this project -----

+- Email authentication
+    Allauth account allows for email verification but as created using superuser the verification has to be done via admin account in django.

 ### [Database](AWS)
 - AWS used to store data under database name ""